Toe ring: Toe rings outside India

-Toe rings were introduced to the United States by Marjorie Borell who, after returning from India began manufacturing and selling them in New York in 1973.
-Her first retail outlet was Fiorucci, a trendy fashion retailer located on 59th Street in New York.
-The "Original Toe Ring Boutique" sold toe rings in silver, gold and with diamonds.
-She eventually sold them in Bloomingdale's and many other retail outlets but because her designs could not be patented, she moved on to other ventures but retains the title of Toe Ring Lady to this day.

-In the USA, toe rings are worn by men and women alike.
+In the US, toe rings are worn by men and women alike.
 There is no particular significance of wearing a toe ring, but more of a fashion jewelry statement.

 Toe rings can be found at many state fair booths and beach town shops around the country.
 Small boutiques in popular tourist locations often offer personal fittings of fitted rings, which can be worn year round.
-Often the rings are fitted by spraying Windex on the toe, then sliding them on for a tight fit.
+Often, the rings are fitted by spraying Windex on the toe, then sliding them on for a tight fit.

 In Africa, toe rings are worn by male and females.
 It is believed that the tradition arrived to Africa from India.